pluflou/Viewer-Image-Analysis/README.md

 ##Viewer image analysis for SECAR program

 #Packages needed:

-numpy,matplotlib, math
+numpy, matplotlib, math

-If you're running on *fishtank* you might need to install with the --user option (pip install --user package):
+scikit-image (skimage for io of images, feature detection, peak locating) lmfit (for fitting beam profiles) scipy (signal package)

-skimage (for io of images, feature detection, peak locating) lmfit (for fitting beam profiles) scipy (signal package)
+#How to run:

-#How to run
+1. *ssh -X secaruser@flagtail* (code will not work with the python version on fishtank)
 1. Input paths to images and necesary details in INPUT.py
-2. Run with *python im_analysis.py*
+2. Run with *python3.5 im_analysis.py*

 #How it works